 Fiscal Year End Date: December 31, 2018

-3 A note regarding approval and signing of this Statement: Where required, authorized representatives of individual Johnson & Johnson operating companies have approved and signed this statement.
+The period of the statement reflects the Johnson & Johnson 2019 fiscal year.
+Where required, authorized representatives of individual Johnson & Johnson operating companies have approved and signed this statement.
 Signed copies of those statements are available on the relevant affiliate websites and/or upon request from the relevant affiliate.